mahmud-r-farhan/Typing-App-docx-web/README.md

 ## 13. License

-This project is licensed under the MIT License - see the [LICENSE](https://chatgpt.com/c/LICENSE) file for details.
+This project is licensed under the MIT License

 ----------